rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Set Cycle time

 Cycle time (or cycle length) is the sum of all phases in a time plan (traffic program).
-This time is fixed when using fixed time control or coordination (except "local coordination").
+This time is fixed when using fixed time control or coordination (except “local coordination”).
 When the cycle counter reaches this length it is reset back to zero.
 This command provides the ability to change the cycle time when using coordinated or fixed time control.
 It changes the timings for optimal traffic flow.
 Can be used with scenario based control.
 Requires security code 2.

 .. tabularcolumns:: |\Yl{0.25}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.44999999999999996}|